How to Start a PTA/PTO in Your School | A Step-by-Step Guide

 After the mission and vision have been finalized, your group should include the mission in all fundraising and marketing pieces sent out to the public.
 By sharing your mission with the community, you have a better chance of encouraging participation in your activities and increasing membership in your group.
 For example, Northwinds PTO includes its mission statement on its online fundraising page.

 You have spent time creating a mission and vision and have determined the statement you can share with the world.
-Now what?
-Now you can write a list of ideas and goals for your group.
+Now it’s time to write a list of ideas and goals for your group.
 How will your PTA help students, parents, and the school?
 This is the step where the mission becomes a path to follow to make it a reality.

 As you create your list of plans and goals, remember to focus on how each step will encourage parental involvement and help you achieve your mission.